Nour El-Refai

 Nour El Refai (born 14 November 1987) is a Swedish actress and comedian.
 She became known for her participation in the candid-camera show Raj Raj in 2007 and hosted Melodifestivalen 2014.
 El Refai has also appeared in several movies such as Kronjuvelerna and Johan Falk: Spelets regler.

 Early life

-El Refai was born in Tripoli, Lebanon and her family moved to Sweden to live in Eslöv just a few months after her birth.
-She is of Syrian and Lebanese heritage.
+El Refai was born to Sunni Muslim parents in Tripoli, Lebanon during the country's civil war and her family moved to Sweden to live in Eslöv just a few months after her birth.
 Her family moved a few years later to Norra Fäladen in Lund.

 She grew up in a single parent family with her mother, as her father left after a divorce just weeks after the arrival of the El Refai family in Sweden.
 Nour has had no contact with her father since.

 Personal life

 El Refai lives in Traneberg, Stockholm.

 El Refai was the victim of a sexual assault just before the start of her television career.
 The man who assaulted her was later sentenced to four months imprisonment.

 El Refai has dysthymia, a chronic form of depression.
 She has talked about her condition in two works: in her stand-up show En komisk depression ("A comical depression") in 2016–2017 and later in her late-2019 self-scripted and self-led four-part two-hour mini-documentary series "Livet lyckopiller" ("The happiness-pill life") which aired on Sveriges Television, Sweden's national public television channel, in November–December 2019.
 In the mini-documentary she talks about her depression and showcases her attempts to get help and improve it, meets other Swedes with depression, and seeks and tells statistics and scientific facts about depression, mainly in Sweden.